powellgenomicslab/SingleCell_Prediction/results/project_notebook.md

 > This kind of predictor is not only non-informative, it can break some models you may want to fit to your data

 As this error seemed to appeared when using 1000 genes, we will reduce the number of genes to 500 and see if we get the zero predictors.

+Two axplanations are possible:

+1. This error did not happen before maybe due to the differential expression parameter (`de.prob`).
+As all genes are differentially expressed, the variance in the dataset may be reduced due to constant predictors with similar values.
+2. Centering and scaling affects estimations in some ML methods such as `glm`.

+# 13/07/2017

+`prediction_simulation.Rmd` (commit [c187835](https://github.com/IMB-Computational-Genomics-Lab/SingleCell_Prediction/blob/c187835dc1d6eae284cb2291e503ace58011db1d/bin/prediction_simulation.Rmd)) was run changing the number of genes to be analyzed.